-The human element isn’t just about interaction between us and the customer.
+The human element isn’t just about the interaction between us and the customer.
 It’s also about the human stories that emerge out of our service.
-For the first six months we had just one KPI, and that was the proportion of customers that would include a personal and emotive message within the will.
+For the first six months, we had just one KPI, and that was the proportion of customers that would include a personal and emotive message within the will.
 The industry standard is 5%.
 Ours is 70%.

 It’s difficult to overstate the significance of this.
 We are dealing with death, the most profoundly emotive subject there is, and yet the market seems determined to reduce it to a mere administrative process.
-We wanted to get the customer really thinking about what the will meant beyond the transfer of material possessions, so we split tested different example text within the message box, such as “Use this money to buy …” and from that simple prompt we found people leaving the most intimate and heart aching messages.
+We wanted to get the customer really thinking about what the will meant beyond the transfer of material possessions, so we split tested different example text within the message box, such as “Use this money to buy …” and from that simple prompt, we found people leaving the most intimate and heart-aching messages.
 It turned an exercise in legal compliance into a deeply emotional experience, and we consider ourselves privileged to be a part of that.

 We probably should but no, right now we don’t use any of that.

 The truth is that while people perceive us as a technology company, the real challenge has been in making the product accessible and having a proposition that compels action.